-Evaluation and Decision Making: When a platform seeks to assess the integrity trustworthiness of a second platform with which it is communicating, it needs to evaluate that second platform based on some policies which are meaningful and actionable by both platforms.
-The outcome of platform evaluation is not limited to binary results (such as success/fail), but may include ranges of values (e.g. 1 to 100) indicating the level confidence the evaluating platform has with regards to its assessment.
-Note that the outcome of an evaluation process by an evaluating platform may be consumable by a third party who must understand the semantics of the evaluation result coming from the evaluating platform.

-• Enforcement and Response: Depending on the exact configuration of an evaluating platform, the platform may in fact be a policy enforcement point (PEP) for a given set of environmental-specific policies.
+- Evaluation and Decision Making: Following the TCG authentication model in [REF], when a requestor platform issues a request (e.g. to resources) to a relying party, that relying party needs to make a trust decision about the requesting system's platform.
+The TCG model allows the relying party to evaluate the integrity measurements discussed above during this decision.
+Some relying parties may wish to delegate this evaluation to a 3rd party and merely review the results when making the decision.
+The outcome of platform evaluation is not limited to binary results (such as success/fail), but may include ranges of values (e.g. 1 to 100) indicating the level confidence the evaluating platform has with regards to its assessment. - Enforcement and Response: Depending on the exact configuration of an evaluating platform, the platform may in fact be a policy enforcement point (PEP) for a given set of environmental-specific policies.
 In addition, the platform may return responses to another platform, of whom it evaluated.